-EQUITY INVESTMENT OBJECTIVES TARGET RETURNS provide funding facilities for local government.
+EQUITY INVESTMENT OBJECTIVES TARGET RETURNS \$67.5million New Zealand Local Government Funding Agency Ltd (LGFA) The LGFA was established to provide funding facilities for local government.
 We hold 3,731,958 shares (including uncalled capital).
 The LGFA is owned by the Crown and 67 local authorities.
-We are a minority shareholder. capital to remain viable, meaning that it continues as a source of debt funding for Council.
+We are a minority shareholder.
+Obtain a return on the investment.
+Ensure that the Local Government Funding Agency has sufficient capital to remain viable, meaning that it continues as a source of debt funding for Council.
 Access loan funding at lower rates.
-Due to the overall benefit of these multiple objectives, we may invest in shares when the return on that investment is potentially lower than the return with alternative investments. the LGFA cost of funds plus 2 percent.
-This equated to approximately \$104,000 for 2019/2020.
-Civic Financial Services Ltd Civic Financial Services was initially established as an insurance vehicle for local authorities.
+Due to the overall benefit of these multiple objectives, we may invest in shares when the return on that investment is potentially lower than the return with alternative investments.
+The company's policy is to pay a dividend that provides an annual return to shareholders equal to the LGFA cost of funds plus 2 percent.
+This equated to approximately \$10466,000 for 2019/2020.
+Civic Financial Services Ltd Civic Financial Services was nitially established as an nsurance vehicle for local authorities.
 The company now provides financial services , the Super Easy and Super Easy Klwi Saver superannuation schemes.
 Council holds 65,584 shares.
 Council is a minority shareholder.
 2018/2019 book value of the shares is \$65,584.
 2018/2019 net assets value is \$2.61 million.
 Council initially invested in Civic Financial Services Ltd through Riskpool and Local Authority Protection Programme schemes to provide disaster recovery, and public and professional indemnity insurance.
 Council now sources these insurances through commercial brokers.
 These shares are not tradable and Council is unlikely to purchase further shares.
 Civic Financial Services Ltd has now withdrawn from the insurance market.